I know what you’re thinking, who in their right mind would want to go hiking in the rain?

 On top I tend to wear a thermal base layer followed by ski jackets if it is a hike somewhere very cold like Patagonia or Alaska, since they are designed to be waterproof and provide great wind protection.
-Otherwise, I travel with a waterproof shell from Patagonia that I can throw on over other layers.
+Otherwise, I travel with a waterproof shell from REI that I can throw on over other layers.
 I really believe in buying quality gear over cheap gear, as it’s actually much cheaper in the long run (and better for the planet, too).
 You only need one good rain jacket, and why buy it more frequently than once every 10 years?
 That’s how I feel, anyway.

 Bag covering and waterproofing

 Finally, your bag.
 If you’re going to use a rain jacket, get one of those with several points of connection going around each of your hip straps, the middle, and the top.
 But I like to take it a step further by lining my backpack with a bin liner and individually wrapping up my electronics in plastic shopping bags (I don’t know about you, but shopping during Covid meant a lot of plastic bags ?).